Retail Entrepreneurship (Product Development)

 Description of Major

-The Retail Entrepreneurship major prepares men and women for executive training programs and other entry-level positions in retail merchandising and product development within a diverse range of retail and retail-related businesses.
-The industry-savvy Retail Entrepreneurship curriculum produces highly marketable graduates able to contribute immediately to the successful management and operations of retail and retail-related companies whether through corporate operations, the product development function, or store operations.
+The Retail Entrepreneurship (Product Development) major prepares men and women for executive training programs and other entry-level positions in retail merchandising and product development within a diverse range of retail and retail-related businesses.
+The industry-savvy Retail Entrepreneurship (Product Development) curriculum produces highly marketable graduates able to contribute immediately to the successful management and operations of retail and retail-related companies whether through corporate operations, the product development function, or store operations.

 The curriculum places a strong emphasis on industry-relevant technology, including product development and merchandising software, and professional experience through a required internship.
-Courses in the Retail Entrepreneurship curriculum include content related to merchandising strategy, consumer behavior, design principles, forecasting, buying, sourcing, planning, allocating, distribution, inventory management, store organization, visual merchandising, and sales.
+Courses in the Retail Entrepreneurship (Product Development) curriculum include content related to merchandising strategy, consumer behavior, design principles, forecasting, buying, sourcing, planning, allocating, distribution, inventory management, store organization, visual merchandising, and sales.
 Emphasis is placed on soft goods and fashion-driven products.